-As more fully described below, all services to be provided by Deloitte & Touche LLP are pre-approved by the Audit Committee, including audit services tax services and certain other services.
+As more fully described below, all services to be provided by Deloitte & Touche LLP are pre-approved by the Audit Committee, including audit services and certain other services.

 The SEC requires disclosure of fees billed by the Company's independent registered public accounting firm for certain services.
-The following table sets forth the aggregate fees billed by Deloitte & Touche LLP during the years ended December 31, 2016 and 2015:
+The following table sets forth the aggregate billed fees and anticipated fees by Deloitte & Touche LLP for the years ended December 31, 2017 and 2016: